mongodb/specifications/source/unified-test-format/unified-test-format.rst

 `````````````

 This field is an optional boolean that specifies whether or not the
-``closeInUseConnections`` field of an event is set.
+``closeInUseConnections`` field should be asserted.
 If field is set, test runners MUST assert
 that the field is set and has appropriate value.
 If not set, test runners MUST ignore asserting.

 hasServerConnectionId